openstack-charmers/openstack-on-lxd/README.md

 ### Configure a PowerNV (ppc64el) Host

 When deployed directly to metal, the nova-compute charm sets smt=off, as is necessary for libvirt usage.
 However, when nova-compute is in a container, the containment prevents ppc64_cpu from modifying the host's smt value.

-Also, for Xenial ppc64el, the netlink_diag kernel module isn't loaded in a minimal install, and must be loaded to satisfy the lxd charm.

-For nova-compute (libvirt + qemu) in ppc64el scenarios:
+It is necessary to pre-configure the host smt setting for nova-compute (libvirt + qemu) in ppc64el scenarios.

 ```
 sudo ppc64_cpu --smt=off
-sudo modprobe netlink_diag
 ```

 ### Deploy the bundle